Tabriz: Universities

 There are several private universities and colleges which are also offering higher education.
 Daneshvaran Higher Education Institute, Seraj Higher Education Institute, University College of Nabi Akram, Khajeh Rashid University.

 There are few technical colleges, which serve the students as well: Elmi-Karbordi University of Tabriz, Tabriz College of Technology, Roshdiyeh Higher Education Institute of Tabriz, Jahad Daneshgahi (ACECR) Higher Education Institute (East Azerbaijan Branch), Alzahra College of Technology, State Organization of Technical and Vocational Training.

 There are a couple of research centers supported by Iranian government in the city including: East Azerbaijan Park of Science & Technology, Islamic Azad University, Science and Research Branch, Tabriz.

 Furthermore, few other of Iranian universities have branches in Tabriz, including: Imam Hossein University, Shahid Beheshti Training Teacher Center of Tabriz.

-Famous high schools
+High schools

 Hundreds of public and private schools serve students using the Iranian education system.
 Students attend primary school for five years, middle school for three years, and secondary school for a final three years.
 Those entering university must attend one year in college first.
 While the prominent language in Tabriz is Azerbaijani, Persian is used in school classrooms.
 Some of the high schools are famous because of their history or higher educational quality.

-Here is a list of most famous high schools in the city:
+Here is a list of some high schools in the city: